chrisdmell/TwentyOnePilots/README.md

 06. [Day 06](https://github.com/chrisdmell/TwentyOnePilots/blob/master/CodeBlock/Day-06-20200330.ipynb) : How do you deal with correlated variables?
 ElasticNet shows the way!!
 07. [Day 07](https://github.com/chrisdmell/TwentyOnePilots/blob/master/CodeBlock/Day-07-20200331.ipynb) : The one where you tune the hyper-paramters. ```import xgboost as xgb```
 08. [Day 08](https://github.com/chrisdmell/TwentyOnePilots/blob/master/CodeBlock/Day-08-20200401.ipynb) : Time to drop the __loop__
+09. [Day 09](https://public.tableau.com/profile/chris5331#!/vizhome/Tableau_Dashboards_Containers_001/Dashboard1?publish=yes) : Tableau - The wizard of the Viz!
+The first thing to know about dashboards is _containers_,